 Thousands of reviews are posted on Trustpilot in different languages every day, so it’s not an easy task to make sure that everyone complies with our rules all of the time!
 We have a range of mechanisms to help us ensure that reviews posted on Trustpilot are genuine, and to protect the integrity of our platform.

 We also invite members of our community to keep an eye out for suspicious activities and let us know if they have information about misuse or abuse of Trustpilot’s community, or our tools.
 We believe in the power of the community to expose people trying to game the system.

 Our whistleblower function is one way for people to confidentially report any problems to us.
-It helps make Trustpilot a more trustworthy online review community.
+It helps make Trustpilot more trustworthy.